FAIRbyDesign-UCPH/FAIR-by-Design-Training-of-Trainers-UCPH/resources/Stage 6 – Verify/19-Final QA check/19-finalQA.md

 ### Learning platform QA

-In addition to the checklists the external QA reviewer should also ensure that the course on the Skill4EOSC learning platform is working properly.
+In addition to the checklists the external QA reviewer should also ensure that the course on the chosen learning platform works correctly.

 For instructor-led trainings and courses this must be done before the scheduled training takes place.
 For these purposes the external QA reviewer should assume the role of a learner and try to: